you had been popular your whole life. from the fact that you came from an influential family, and the fact that you were naturally charming to people.

 not to mention, you had been shipped with your next door neighbor, austin calloway since starting high school. he was the star of the basketball team, and the two of you seemed like the perfect couple.

-however, you were the pair of eyes that he found across the room, and he wasn’t the guy who made you stay up late thinking about him. you knew that austin had been in love with his little brother’s best friend for years even if he never tried to admit it.
+however, you weren’t the pair of eyes that he found across the room, and he wasn’t the guy who made you stay up late thinking about him. you knew that austin had been in love with his little brother’s best friend for years even if he never tried to admit it.

 it’s not like you were any better. blaine winters had always just been there. he was totally different from any of the guys you were usually into. he played basketball and was Austin’s best friend, but other than that? he was quiet, didn’t really talk unless he needed to— or if he was talking to you.